 The IESE Endowment is committed to the principles of socially responsible investment, and seeks to invest in funds or initiatives that promote environmental care, social responsibility, and ethical governance practices.

-To manage financial investments, the Board established the Investment Advisory Committee.
+To manage financial investments, the Board established the Investment Committee.

 The Investment Advisory Committee offers its recommendations to the Board: proposes profitability and risk objectives, defines financial assets, selects external consultants and fund managers, and advises